uffe/awesome-react-components/readme.md

 # Calendar Events

-*Allow users to view and edit events in a calendar view.
+<em>Allow users to view and edit events in a calendar view.

 Events are crucial to my app and the user should be able to, create new, view, and edit events.

 He should be able to do all that through a calendar view.

-What are calendar react libraries out there?*
+What are calendar react libraries out there?</em>

  - [react-big-calendar](https://github.com/intljusticemission/react-big-calendar) - Gcal/outlook like calendar component.